 - Transformation for the future is in human capital.
 Education is the gateway to increase the earning potential for residents in the Northwest Florida region.
-This project promotes and encourages an increase in education and credentials for this area. - This project will begin immediately after the application is approved. - With certifications earned and job skills incorporated into the program, we will be able to measure through the help of the U.S. Census Bureau the effect on regional average household income. - Alignment with Northwest Florida FORWARD regional strategic initiative will come into play with their "implementation Planning Phase" which follows an implementation matrix for carrying out strategies and actions to help implementation of projects and economic restoration (Northwest Florida Forward, 2017, p 2) - The Wakulla Career and Technical Center will create new jobs in targeted industries such as manufacturing due to adding the Heating, Ventilation and Air Conditioning (HVAC) program in the facility.
-The HVAC industry is a worldwide enterprise which can include operation and maintenance, system design and construction, and manufacturing.
-In addition, the automotive program has a robust manufacturing component. - Industry cluster impact will be promoted by this multi-program facility due to students receiving industry certifications in all CTE programs housed here. - Florida's Rural Areas of Opportunity (RAO's) in the Northwest region include Calhoun, Franklin, Gadsden, Gulf, Homes, Jackson, Liberty, Wakulla and Washington counties (Florida Department of Economic Opportunity, Floridajobs.org/business-growth, 2017). - WCSB, in Wakulla County, is partnering with LTC in Leon County to help provide this opportunity.
-Any student who attends Wakulla Public Schools is allowed to enroll in these programs.
+This project promotes and encourages an increase in education and credentials for this area. - This project will begin immediately after the application is approved. - With individuals graduating with A.A. degrees a ripple effect will begin to appear, we will be able to measure through the help of the U.S. Census Bureau the effect on regional average household income. - Alignment with Northwest Florida FORWARD regional strategic initiative will come into play with their "implementation Planning Phase" which follows an implementation matrix for carrying out strategies and actions to help implementation of projects and economic restoration (Northwest Florida Forward, 2017, p 2) - Wakulla Career Preparatory Academy and Wakulla County School Board will focus on promoting talent and innovation to its community and students. - Florida's Rural Areas of Opportunity (RAO's) in the Northwest region include Calhoun, Franklin, Gadsden, Gulf, Homes, Jackson, Liberty, Wakulla and Washington counties (Florida Department of Economic Opportunity, Floridajobs.org/business-growth, 2017). - WCSB, in Wakulla County, is partnering with WCPA to help provide this opportunity.
+Any student who attends Wakulla Public Schools and qualifies for dual enrollment is allowed to move in this direction.
 Students are allowed to move across county lines for school choice, and therefore these programs have the ability to make a more regional.
-This data can be tracked through enrollment. - Similar programs across the regions are in existence such as the ones offered at Crestview High School in Okaloosa, Tom P. Haney Technical Center in Bay County, and the CTE programs at Santa Rosa Junior College.
-Our project aligns with the intent across the region to strengthen job-readiness skills and the workforce. - If funded, Wakulla County will harbor a unique asset in the region that can leverage regional growth for targeted industries, specifically manufacturing. - The long-term financial sustainability after the initial funding from Triumph Gulf Coast will come from student enrollment in the program, industry certification pass rate funding, and the partnership with LTC.
+This data can be tracked through enrollment. - The ability for a student to receive their A.A. on a high school campus, but in in a different post-secondary building are rare across the regions.
+There are only a few in the State of Florida.
+Doral Academy Preparatory in Miami-Dade is one of them. - If funded, Wakulla County will harbor a unique asset in the region that can leverage regional growth for residents planning to continue their education, not only students, but community members as well. - The long-term financial sustainability after the initial funding from Triumph Gulf Coast will come from student enrollment in the program. - WCSB is prepared and able to use \$375,000 to help fund this project as a local investment in the school system. - The program is supported by the Wakulla County Board of County Commissioners. - Metrics will be quantitative.
+Student enrollment, students graduating with their A.A., along with continued post-secondary enrollment or entry into another institution of higher education.

-- WCSB is prepared and able to use \$375,000 to help fund this project as a local investment in the school system. - The program is supported by the Wakulla County Board of County Commissioners. - Metrics will be quantitative.
-Student enrollment, industry certifications earned and graduation rate of students involved along with post-secondary enrollment or entry into the workforce will be tracked. - A deliverable-based payment system will be created when funding is awarding.
-This will include draws for construction, renovation, and a clear time-line of follow-up with student achievement data. - Due to the investment of the school district to its students and the permanent structure of the building on Wakulla High School's campus along with the future expansion of CTE programs in Wakulla County, the capacity for regional economic growth is unlimited. - All CTE programs in Wakulla County are taught with safety and the environment in mind.
+- A deliverable-based payment system will be created when funding is awarding.
+This will include draws for construction, renovation, and a clear time-line of follow-up with student achievement data. - Due to the investment of the school district to its students and the permanent structure of the building on Wakulla High School's campus along with the partnership of WCPA and support of TCC, the capacity for regional economic growth is unlimited. - All programs in Wakulla County are taught with safety and the environment in mind.
 Specific sections of curriculum are introduced throughout the standards to help ensure students understand implications in their chosen field to the environment.